NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

 Recent work has revealed that standard GNNs, particularly those based on message passing, are inherently limited in their ability to capture graph structure.
 In particular, they are proved to be no more expressive than the 1-Weisfeiler-Leman graph isomorphism test and consequently fail to distinguish graph substructures or encode higher-order relational context among nodes \cite{bouritsas2022improving}.
 This means that GNNs are generally unaware of the structural roles of nodes and cannot capture meaningful patterns such as cycles, cliques, or neighborhood asymmetries, which are often critical in physics-based or scientific domains.

 To mitigate the limitations of GNNs in learning contextual information from both the structural roles of nodes and the topological properties of the graph, we engineered features that encode each node's relational and structural context within the graph.
-These features, derived from domain knowledge, include quantities such as node degree, local geometric distances, and neighbor-relative differences in $wire \ vs \ time$ space.
+These features, derived from domain knowledge, include quantities such as node degree, local geometric distances, and neighbor-relative differences in $time \ vs \ wire$ space.
 By doing so, we aim to inject inductive biases that GNNs would otherwise struggle to learn from data alone, thereby enhancing the model's expressivity and its ability to resolve class ambiguities, especially in challenging cases such as Michel electron identification.

 To improve the overall performance of the model and incorporate domain insights, we extended the original four input features of NuGraph2 planar nodes, i.e. the hit time, wire, width, and integral.
 These new features were crafted using specific domain knowledge and encode non-local and structural information not explicitly captured by the original features.
-The additional features are: \begin{itemize} \item Node degree. \item Shortest edge length in the $wire \ vs \ time$ plane. \item Double difference between the $wire$ value of the current node and its two nearest neighbors in the $wire \ vs \ time$ plane.
-This feature is denoted by $\Delta wire$. \item Double difference between the $time$ value of the current node and its two nearest neighbors in the $wire \ vs \ time$ plane.
-This feature is denoted by $\Delta time$. \end{itemize} The node degree, defined as the number of edges connected to a node, explicitly encodes structural information about that node's role in the graph.
-It helps identify ``hub`` nodes~\cite{explainability} that connect to many others, thereby influencing a broader neighborhood.
-Conversely, nodes with lower degree tend to exchange information with fewer neighbors and thus represent more localized and specific features.
-An example of the graph connectivity is shown in Figure~\ref{fig:edges}.
-The rationale for including the node degree as an extra feature is that it may help the network modulate the contribution of a node during the message passing phase based on the connectedness or specificity of a node.
+The additional features are: \begin{itemize} \item Node degree. \item Shortest edge length in the $time \ vs \ wire$ plane. \item Double difference between the $wire$ value of the current node and its two nearest neighbors in the $time \ vs \ wire$ plane.
+This feature is denoted by $\Delta wire$. \item Double difference between the $time$ value of the current node and its two nearest neighbors in the $time \ vs \ wire$ plane.
+This feature is denoted by $\Delta time$. \end{itemize} The inspiration to include these features was guided by inspecting the neutrino-interaction event graphs.
+Figure~\ref{fig:edges} illustrates one such event in the $time \ vs \ wire$ plane for the $u$, $v$, and $y$ detector planes.
+It shows coherent linear tracks, characteristic of HIPs and MIPs, and nodes with very distinct structural roles in the graph, as indicated by their connectivity and nearest-neighbor distance.
+These patterns were key to the construction of the additional input features.